Click on the CC icon in the bottom right corner of the video to turn on closed captions.

 Please note that the video above was developed for a summer 2020 professional development activity called DigPINS - it was not created for this particular resource, so there is mention of a synchronous session and things to sign up for - this was part of the summer 2020 course.

 According to liberatingstructures.com, "you can help a diverse group quickly test the viability of current strategies and build its capacity to respond quickly to future challenges.
 This Liberating Structure prepares a group for strategy making.
 It does not produce a plan to be implemented as designed but rather builds resilience: the capacity to actively shape the system and be prepared to respond to surprise.
 This means being better able to see different futures unfolding, better prepared to act in a distributed fashion, and more ready to absorb disruptions resiliently."

-Spaces for participants to list uncertainties and create axes to explore quadrants.
+Spaces for participants to list uncertainties and create axis to explore quadrants.